mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 };
 ```

-We can borrow the much of the compiler's arithmetic logic by overloading operators on `Immediate`.
+We can borrow much of the compiler's arithmetic logic by overloading operators on `Immediate`.

 ```cpp
 template <typename L, L lx, typename R, R rx>